brianach/eol_checker/README.md

 ### Introduction

 EOL Checker is a small program which simulates an IT hardware inventory for a 5 year old company of 50 employees.
-You log in as the administrator and from there you can view and sscroll through the inventory.
+You log in as the administrator and from there you can view and scroll through the inventory.
 You have the option to update any hardware that has reached its end of life cycle.

 ## Detailed Description

-Most of the magic in this program happens under the hood as is usually the case and there are three main aspects to the program.
+Most of the magic in this program happens under the hood as is usually the case.
+There are three main aspects to the program.

 - Simulation